What about fresh fallen snow

 While drawn in by a fire that’s stout

 Calling forth slumber beside embers’ glow

 As winter greets with chilled arctic bursts

 It pulls forth the image of tropical thirst

-When was the last time you experienced the purity and stark of fresh snow and cold?
+What was the impact the last time you experienced purity and stark of fresh snow and cold?

-What does the image and remembrance bring up for you?
+What does the memory bring up for you?

 – Stewart Levine ©